-There are three sources of data on unemployment : Reports of Census of India, National Statistical Office's Reports of Employment and Unemployment Situation, Annual

-Reports of Periodic Labour Force Survey, and Directorate General of Employment and Training data of Registration with Employment Exchanges.
-Though they provide different estimates of unemployment, they do provide us with the attributes of the unemployed the and variety of unemployment prevailing in our country.
+There are three sources of data on unemployment : Reports of Census of India, National Sample Survey Organisation's Reports of Employment and Unemployment Situation and Directorate General of Employment and Training Data of Registration with Employment Exchanges.
+Though they provide different estimates of unemployment, they do provide us with the attributes of the unemployed and the variety of unemployment prevailing in our country.

 Do we have different types of unemployment in our economy?
 The situation described in the first paragraph of this section is called open unemployment.
 Economists call unemployment prevailing in Indian farms as disguised unemployment.
 What is disguised unemployment?
-Suppose a farmer has four acres of land and he actually needs only two workers and himself to carry out various operations on his farm in a year, but if he employs five workers and his family members such as his wife and children, this situation is known as disguised unemployment.
+Suppose a farmer has four acres of land and he actually needs only two workers and himself to carry out various operations on his farm in a year, but if he employs five workers and his family members such as his wife and children. this situation is known as disguised unemployment.
 One study conducted in the late 1950s showed about onethird of agriculture workers in India as disguisedly unemployed.